RohitGoswami853/IDCardGenerator_AnalyticsGlobalConference2023/README.md

 # IDCardGenerator_AnalyticsGlobalConference2023
 This the code to Generate Id cards for each the entries in an spreadsheet or csv file.
-### This was used to generate id cards for Analytics Global Conference 2023.

 <img src="jpg/D177.jpg" width=200>
 ## How to use the code?